plmng/SoftUni/README.md

 # SoftUni

-In this rep are stored my SU's homeworks
+In this rep are stored my homeworks from Java Script Advance course @ SoftUni